 Multiples in any aspects of nature is commonplace.
 The Pterocarpus Indicus trees are found in the tropics.
 It is also called Malay Paduak.
 Some of these examples were found in Malaysia when Sin Mui was visiting last year.
 There were some huge gusty storms in July and large amounts of these wing seeds were blown off to cover distances before settling.

 These seed forms are in the process of being made out of air dry moulding clay.
-Sin Mui is making very piece by hand and painting them after in black ink.
+All pieces are made by hand and painted in black ink.

 In multiple it is a visual feast and collective strength in black.

 Pterocarpus Indicus 2014